Tensor Network Lattice Boltzmann Method for Data-Compressed Fluid Simulations: Introduction

 We propose a novel MPS-based method for solving LBM (MPS-LBM).
 We overcome limitations of previous quantum-inspired CFD approaches by exploiting the flexible formulation of LBM to realize MPS-compressed simulations in complex domains.
 Decomposing distribution functions as MPS enables high compression rates while maintaining excellent accuracy.
 Efficient low-rank matrix product operators (MPO) are employed for the streaming step.
+See \figref{fig:overview} for a graphical overview.
 Additionally, we implement both temporally varying inflow boundary conditions as well as pressure-based outflow conditions.
-Despite these extensions, MPS-LBM maintains logarithmic scaling in the spatial resolution and quartic scaling in bond dimension characteristic of previous quantum-inspired CFD methods.
+Despite these extensions, MPS-LBM maintains logarithmic scaling in the spatial resolution and quartic scaling in bond dimension, which is characteristic of quantum-inspired CFD methods.
 The proposed algorithm is validated on the example of the Taylor-Green vortex in three dimensions.
-Furthermore, a three-dimensional simulation of blood flow in a realistic aneurysm geometry illustrates a typical application of LBM in medical settings.
-Moreover, an industrially relevant case of flow through pin-fins is presented.
-Additional test cases are provided in the supplementary material, demonstrating the full capabilities of the proposed algorithm~\ref{2dcasessup}.
-We find that the pin-fin geometry allows for exceptionally high compression while maintaining high accuracy, highlighting the utility of MPS decompositions in complex flows around geometries of partial translational symmetry.
+Furthermore, a three-dimensional simulation of blood flow in a realistic aneurysm geometry illustrates a typical application of LBM in engineering applications.
+Finally, an industrially relevant case of a geometrically complex flow is presented.
+Additional test cases are provided in \ref{sup:2dcases}, demonstrating the full capabilities of the proposed algorithm.
+We show that MPS-LBM for the complex geometry case exhibits exceptionally high compression while maintaining high accuracy, highlighting the utility of MPS decompositions in complex flows around such geometries.

-In summary, we present three key advances: \begin{enumerate} \item We introduce a matrix product state–based lattice Boltzmann method (MPS–LBM), supporting complex geometries as well as temporally varying inflow and outflow boundary conditions. \item We demonstrate that MPS–LBM achieves high compression rates with excellent accuracy in three-dimensional complex domains with translationally symmetric features. \item We extend the understanding of MPS-based fluid simulations by showing that structured domains, which commonly arise in applications such as cooling systems, wind farms, fuel cells, and battery research, form a particularly well-suited regime for the effective application of MPS-based approaches. \end{enumerate}